-(1) The activity of HMG CoA reductase and the concentration of digoxin and dolichol were increased in CNS astrocytmas and NHL when compared with controls.
-The concentration of serum ubiquinone, the activity of erythrocyte membrane Na+-K+ ATPase and serum magnesium were decreased.

-- (2) The concentration of serum tryptophan, quinolinic acid and serotonin was increased in the plasma while that of tyrosine, dopamine and noradrenaline was decreased in CNS astrocytomas and NHL. - (3) Nicotine could be detected in the plasma of patients with CNS astrocytomas and NHL but was not detectable in control serum.
-Morphine and strychnine was not detected in the plasma of these patients. - (4) The concentration of total glycosaminoglycans (GAG) increased in the serum of CNS astrocytomas and NHL patients.
-The concentration of heparan sulphate (HS) heparin (H), chondroitin sulphates (ChS) and hyaluronic acid was increased in NHL and CNS astrocytomas, while that of dermatan sulphate (OS) was decreased in CNS astrocytomas and increased in NHL.
+- (1) The activity of HMG CoA reductase and the concentration of digoxin and dolichol were increased in multiple myeloma when compared with controls.
+The concentration of serum ubiquinone, the activity of erythrocyte membrane Na+-K+ ATPase and serum magnesium were decreased. - (2) The concentration of serum tryptophan, quinolinic acid and serotonin was increased in the plasma while that of tyrosine, dopamine and noradrenaline was decreased in multiple myeloma. - (3) Nicotine aid strychnine could be detected n the plasma of patients with multiple myeloma but was not detectable in control serum.
+Morphine was not detected in the plasma of these patients. - (4) The concentration of total glycosaminoglycans (GAG) increased in the serum of multiple myeloma patients.
+The concentration of heparan sulphate (HS) heparin (H), chondroitin sulphates (ChS), hyaluronic acid and dermatan sulphate was increased in multiple myeloma.
 The concentration total hexose, fucose and sialic acid were increased in the glycoproteins of the serum in these patients.
-The concentration of gangliosides, glycosyl-diglycerides, cerebroside and sulphatide showed significant increase in the serum of these patients. - (5) The activity of glycosaminoglycan (GAG) degrading enzymes beta glucuronidase, beta N-acetyl hexoseaminidase, hyaluronidase and cathepsin-D was increased in CNS astrocytomas and NHL when compared to the controls.
-The activity of beta galactosidase, beta fucosidase and beta glucosidase increased in CNS astrocytomas and NHL patients. - (6) The concentration of total GAG and hexose and fucose residues of glycoproteins in the RBC membrane decreased significantly in CNS astrocytomas and NHL.
-The concentration of RBC membrane cholesterol was unaltered in CNS astrocytomas and NHL while that of phospholipid decreased.
-The ratio of RBC membrane cholesterol: phospholipids increased in CNS astrocytomas and NHL.

-- (7) Concentration of total serum cholesterol and LDL cholesterol was not significantly altered while HDL cholesterol showed a significant decrease in the plasma in CNS astrocytomas and NHL.
-Serum triglycerides and free fatty acids (FFA) increased in CNS astrocytomas and NHL. - (8) The activity of superoxide dismutase (SOD), catalase, glutathione reductase and glutathione peroxidase in the erythrocytes decreased significantly in CNS astrocytomas and NHL.
-The concentration of MDA, hydroperoxides, conjugated dienes and NO increased significantly.
-The concentration of glutathione was decreased and of alpha tocopherol was unaltered in CNS astrocytomas and NHL.
-Iron binding capacity and ceruloplasmin decreased significantly in CNS astrocytomas and NHL while albumin was reduced.
+The concentration of

+- 62 - gangliosides, glycosyl-diglycerides, cerebroside and sulphatide showed significant increase in the serum of these patients. - (5) The activity of glycosaminoglycan (GAG) degrading enzymes beta glucuronidase, beta N-acetyl hexoseaminidase, hyaluronidase and cathepsin-D was increased in multiple myeloma when compared to the controls.
+The activity of beta galactosidase, beta fucosidase and beta glucosidase increased in multiple myeloma patients. - (6) The concentration of total GAG and hexose and fucose residues of glycoproteins in the RBC membrane decreased significantly in multiple myeloma.
+The concentration of RBC membrane cholesterol was unaltered in multiple myeloma while that of phospholipid decreased.
+The ratio of RBC membrane cholesterol phospholipids increased in multiple myeloma. - (7) The activity of superoxide dismutase (SOD), catalase, glutathione reductase and glutathione peroxidase in the erythrocytes decreased significantly in multiple myeloma.
+The concentration of MDA, hydroperoxides, conjugated dienes and NO increases significantly.
+The concentration of glutathione was decreased and of alpha tocopherol was unaltered in multiple myeloma.
+Iron binding capacity and ceruloplasmin decreased significantly in multiple myeloma while albumin was reduced. - (8) The results showed that HMG CoA reductase activity, serum digoxin and dolichol were increased and ubiquinone reduced in left handed / right hemispheric dominant individuals.
+The results also showed that HMG CoA reductase activity, serum digoxin and dolichol were decreased and ubiquinone increased in right handed / left hemispheric dominant individuals.
+The results showed that the concentration of tryptophan, quinolinic acid serotonin, strychnine and nicotine was found to be higher in the plasma of left handed / right hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was lower.
+The results also showed that the concentration of tryptophan, quinolinic acid serotonin, strychnine and nicotine was found to be lower in the plasma of right handed / left hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was higher.